indy99/bitbot_binance/README.md

 'config/exchange.json' -> enter your exchange parameters

 Note:
-This version makes order fee with BNB to less fee.
+a- This version makes order fee with BNB to less fee.
 So get some BNB before you trade.
 And activate this option from your  Binance account:
 ```
 Using BNB to pay for fees（50% discount）-> make ON
 ```
+b- There is no limit amount for now, so uses all your balance when making ORDER!
 ***
 Then to run
 ```